2021 Pacific typhoon season: Typhoon Nyatoh

 Early of November 26, the JTWC noted the formation of an area of convection located 752 nmi east-southeast of Guam.
 On the next day, the JMA recognized the same system as a low pressure area.
 At 06:00 UTC of November 28, the JTWC issued a TCFA as it developed a poorly defined center, and by midnight of November 28, the JMA upgraded the system to a tropical depression.
 The JTWC followed suit and designated it as 27W at 15:00 UTC the same day.
 Six hours later, the JTWC further upgraded it to a tropical storm.
 At midnight of the next day, the JMA followed suit and named it as Nyatoh.
 On 00:00 UTC of December 1, the JMA further upgraded it to a severe tropical storm.
 Fifteen hours later, the JTWC declared it a typhoon and upgraded it to a Category 1-equivalent status, as Nyatoh developed an eye according to microwave imagery.
 The JMA followed suit at 18:00 UTC.
 By 03:00 UTC the next day, it further intensified into a Category 2-equivalent typhoon as it briefly formed a ragged eye.
 Later that day, Nyatoh unexpectedly rapidly intensified to a Category 4-equivalent super typhoon due to jet interaction.
 It later reached peak intensity with 10-minute sustained winds of 185 km/h (115 mph) and a pressure of 925 mb.
 However, this peak was short-lived as strong wind shear, dry air, and cooler sea surface temperatures shredded the system apart and rapidly weakened to a Category 1-equivalent typhoon at 18:00 UTC.
-On December 4 at 06:35 UTC, JMA declared Nyatoh a remnant low.
+On December 4 at 06:35 UTC, the JMA declared Nyatoh a remnant low.